daltskin/AnimatorStudio/README.md

 ```

 > Tip: `npx playwright test --ui` launches the interactive runner if you prefer exploratory debugging.

+# Future roadmap

+- Add more samples, using layered shapes to create depth in the scene including:
+  - Running man through a park with trees and benches in the background on a sunny day
+  - Moving cars (different types) along a motorway becoming stuck in a traffic jam
+  - A festive winter scene with snow falling

 Enjoy crafting motion stories!
 If you spot a bug or have a feature suggestion, feel free to open an issue or send a PR.